 Tip and Things to Know

-- There are guided day trips to the Rocky Mountains from Denver.
+- There are many guided day trips to the Rocky Mountains and other area attractions from Denver.

 - Denver Union Station is a beautifully restored 1914 landmark that is filled with restaurants, bars, shops, and even a hotel.

-- Book a stay at the Glenwood Hot Springs Resort in walking distance of the Glenwood Springs station to soak in the large hot spring pools.
+- Book a room at the Glenwood Hot Springs Resort in Glenwood Springs to stay next to the largest hot springs pool in the world.

 - A free shuttle (black line) at the Fraser-Winter Park Amtrak station will take you to downtown Winter Park and the Winter Park Resort.

 - For wineries, unique shops and art galleries, plan a trip to Grand Junction.
-The Colorado National Monument is also nearby, but you’ll need to rent a car.
+The Colorado National Monument is the top nearby attraction, but you’ll need to rent a car to get there.

 More Information